Shivanikanodia/Attrition-Prediction-Mlflow-and-GenAI/README.md

 ```

-We used an industry benchmark of approximately 1.5x of annual salary as replacement cost, which accounts for hiring, onboarding, productivity loss, and training expenses.
+We used an industry benchmark of approximately 1.5x of annual salary as replacement cost, which accounts for hiring, onboarding, productivity loss, and specialised knowledge loss.

 Individual Expected Costᵢ = P(Attritionᵢ) × Replacement Costᵢ